artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This bridging is how you get a lot of the positive aspects of working with the JavaScript tooling eco-system.
 The JavaScript used by React can be updated independent of the app, but so long as it is working with the same native bridge version.
 This is how React can safely have a reliable version of [Injection for Xcode][].

 Like any cross-platform abstraction, React Native can be leaky.
 To write a cross-platform app that purely lives inside JS Runtime, you have to write React-only code.
-React + React Native doesn't have ways to handle primitives like `UINavigationController` - they want your entire app to be represented as a series of components that can be mapped across many platforms.
+React and React Native doesn't have ways to handle primitives like `UINavigationController` - they want your entire app to be represented as a series of components that can be mapped across many platforms.

 This isn't optimal when you're coming in from the native world - where you're used to building platform-specific experiences, and are genuinely excited at the prospect of platform-specific APIs.
 Generally you can look for other teams who have felt the same and are willing to write native-bridged code that's specific to iOS.
 Shout-out to [Wix][] and [AirBnB][] who are doing great work in this space.